The Haunting in Connecticut

-The Haunting in Connecticut is a 2009 supernatural horror film produced by Gold Circle Films and directed by Peter Cornwell.
+The Haunting in Connecticut is a 2009 supernatural horror film directed by Peter Cornwell and starring Virginia Madsen, Kyle Gallner, Martin Donovan, Amanda Crew, and Elias Koteas.
 The film is alleged to be about Carmen Snedeker and her family, though Ray Garton, author of In a Dark Place: The Story of a True Haunting (1992), has publicly distanced himself from the accuracy of the events he depicted in the book.
 The film's story follows the fictional Campbells as they move into a house (a former mortuary) to mitigate the strains of travel on their cancer-stricken son, Matt.
 The family soon becomes haunted by violent and traumatic events from supernatural forces occupying the house.

-Although the film was moderately successful at the box office, grossing $77,527,732, it received "generally unfavorable reviews" according to Metacritic.
+The film was moderately successful, grossing about $78.8 million at the box office. it received "generally unfavorable reviews" according to Metacritic.
 In 2010 Gold Circle Films announced the production of a sequel, The Haunting in Connecticut 2: Ghosts of Georgia (released 2013) They noted, however, that the film wouldn't be a direct sequel to The Haunting in Connecticut and would instead be a self-contained film with unique characters.

 Plot

-In 1987, Sara Campbell (Virginia Madsen) is driving her son Matt (Kyle Gallner) home from the hospital where he has been undergoing cancer treatments.
-Sara and her husband Peter (Martin Donovan), a recovering alcoholic, discuss finding a rental house closer to the hospital.
+In 1987, Sara Campbell is driving her son Matt home from the hospital where he has been undergoing cancer treatments.
+Sara and her husband, Peter, a recovering alcoholic, discuss finding a rental house closer to the hospital.
 On another hospital visit, Sara finds a man putting up a "For Rent" sign in front of a large house.
-The man is frustrated and offers her the first month free if she will rent it immediately.
+The man is frustrated and offers her the first month free if she rents the house immediately.

-The following day, Peter arrives with Matt's brother Billy (Ty Wood) and cousins Wendy (Amanda Crew) and Mary, and they choose rooms.
+The following day, Peter arrives with Matt's brother Billy and cousins Wendy and Mary, and they choose rooms.
 Matt chooses the basement, where there is a mysterious door.
 After moving in, Matt suffers a series of visions involving an old, bearded man and corpses with symbols carved into their skin.
 The next day, Peter learns that the house was supposedly a funeral home; the room behind the mysterious door is a mortuary.

-Matt tells another patient, Reverend Nicholas Popescu (Elias Koteas), about the visions.
+Matt tells another patient, Reverend Nicholas Popescu, about the visions.
 Nicholas advises him to find out what the spirit wants.
 Later, Matt finds a burned figure in his room who begins to move toward him.
 When the family comes home, they find a shirtless Matt with his fingers blood-covered from scratching at the wall.

 The family begins to crack under the stress of Matt's illness and bizarre behavior.
 The children find a box of photographs, which show Jonah, a young man from Matt's visions, at a séance, emitting ectoplasm from his mouth.
 Wendy and Matt find out that the funeral home was run by a man named Ramsey Aickman.
 Aickman also conducted psychic research and would host séances with Jonah as the medium.
-At one séance, all those attending, including Aickman, were found dead and Jonah disappeared.
+At one séance, all those attending, including Aickman, were found dead, and Jonah disappeared.